 There are two distinct seasons in Lachay: the humid season (which is the most important), from approximately June to November and the dry season, from December to May.
 The first season is emphasized due to its ability to give life to the green vegetation and attract the fauna of the region, while the second season is noted for presenting a drying process which ends when the first fog appears in the fall.

-Some 150 plant species have been registered inside the park, some on their way to extinction.
-Among the most notable, are the Peruvian papaya, tara, Capparis prisca, Caesalpinia tinctoria and the nettle Loasa urens, which cover the reserve with yellow attractive flowers.
+Some 150 plant species have been registered inside the reserve, some on their way to extinction.
+Among the most notable, are the Peruvian papaya, tara spinosa, Capparis prisca, Caesalpinia tinctoria and the nettle Loasa urens, which cover the reserve with yellow attractive flowers.
 There are also numerous grasses, air plants and succulents, like cactus.